 Department website: https://lcsee.statler.wvu.edu/

 Computer science is a discipline that involves the understanding and design of computational processes.
 The discipline ranges from a theoretical study of algorithms and information processing in general, to a practical design of efficient and reliable software that meets given specifications.
 This differs from most physical sciences, engineering included, that separate theoretical underpinnings of the science from applications within it.
 The computer science major prepares students for careers in fields such as software development, cybersecurity, machine learning, data analytics, virtual reality, and human computer interfaces.
-The computer science program is accredited by the Computing Accreditation Commission (CAC) of ABET, http://www.abet.org.
+The Bachelor of Science degree in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Program Criteria for Computer Science.

 Program Educational Objectives